faryabib/faryabib.github.io/people.md

 * [Gregory Schwartz](https://github.com/GregorySchwartz) joined the lab after his doctoral training at the Drexel University.
 Gregory interests lies in developing computational methods to integrate and interrogate high-dimensional experimental data sets using graph theory and machine learning.
 Dr. Schwartz research has been support by NIH T32 Immunobiology of Normal and Neoplastic Training Grant.

-* Mark Boltengagen is coming to us from the Humboldt University of Berlin, Germany.
+* Mark Boltengagen joined the lab from the Humboldt University of Berlin, Germany.

 * Ke Fang is joining the lab after his PhD training at the Shanghai Jiao Tong University, China.

 * Ashkan Bigledi joined the lab as a PhD student after his training in bioinformatics at Harvard.
 Ashakan is specialized in developing clinical sequencing workflows and researches pathogenic mutation prioritization.

-* Rupa Khanal is a rotation PhD studnet from the Department of Biology.

 **Alumni**

 * Jelena Petrovic (joint with Warren Pear): Postdoctoral fellow - Current: Research Scientist at Genentech

+* Rupa Khanal is a rotation PhD studnet from the Department of Biology.

-* Benjamin Kahn: Former: Undergraduate independent study - Current: Post-bac at Stanger Lab.
+* Benjamin Kahn: Former: Undergraduate independent study - Current: MD/PhD student at Penn.

 * Parisa Samareh: Former: Rotation student, GCB